 SPECIAL INVESTIGATION: THE PRIORY OF SION

 One of the great mysteries and contentious discussion points about the Knights Templar is whether the order was established by an already existing secret society called the Priory of Sion.
-This, as you will know, forms the basis of the story behind Dan Brown’s The Da Vinci Code.
+This, as you will know, underlies the plot behind Dan Brown’s The Da Vinci Code.

 The story goes that the Priory of Sion was formed to protect the sacred bloodline of Jesus Christ from the Catholic church, which feared the threat to its power and the terrible truth that would fatally undermine the papacy’s authority and fabulous wealth.